 So sit tight, and let’s get started.

-In our last post, we addressed the procedures on how to study medicine in Nigeria, and today we’re going to tell you the subjects in Medicine 1st year in Nigeria.
+In our last post, we addressed the procedures on how to study medicine in Nigeria, and today we’re going to tell you the subjects to expect in first year of medical school.

 Just wait a minute …